How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 To understand why dumping syndrome occurs, you should be familiar with the functions of normal digestion.

-When you digest food, the stomach will empty its contents into the duodenum, which is the upper portion of the small intestine.
+When you digest food, the stomach empties contents into the duodenum, the upper portion of the small intestine.

 The food is emptied in a controlled manner where oversized food particles are filtered out.

-For some bariatric patients, the changes made during surgery result in a dysfunction of the digestive system.
+For some bariatric patients, the changes made during surgery result in digestive system dysfunction.

 One function of bariatric surgeries like gastric bypass surgery is to make your stomach smaller.